pguyot/emlx_to_mbox/README.md

  ``escript emlx_to_mbox.escript ~/Library/Mail/V4/UUID/Mailbox.mbox -o ~/Desktop/MailboxConverted.mbox``

- * You can also test the script on a single mesasge with:
+ * You can also test the script on a single message with:

  ``escript emlx_to_mbox.escript --single ~/Library/Mail/V4/UUID/Mailbox.mbox/Path/To/ID.emlx``